Hnto/Nuki/README.md

     - when executing "init" the build tool will install the required packages, setup the files, folders etc.

 ### Run framework
-The Nuki framework works with a 'modules type of way', called **Units**.
+The Nuki framework works with **Units**, which are small applications running separate from each other.
-These Units contain the necessary folders, classes and such to run your application.
+These Units contain the necessary folders, classes and such to run your Unit.
 A service is required for a unit to be executed.
 In the service you can process user input, do templating, registering events, watchers (listeners) and firing them accordingly.